top of page

 Blessed is he who vibrates in your ecstasy, O God,

-Who loves his fellow man with the poignancy of his own beloved,
+who loves his fellow man with the poignancy of his own beloved.

-cradle him, O God, who trembles with this love,
+Cradle him who trembles with this love

-whose words falter and fail him,
+whose words falter and fail him

 but whose voice grasps toward your divinity

-and yearns to join the hymn of the earth--
+and yearns to join the hymn of the earth—

 the cries of the midnight fox, the owl’s moon song,